raquelgarza/XDP_Horvath_2023/README.md

----
-title: "The KRAB zinc finger protein ZNF91 protects the human genome from the regulatory impact of SVA transposons in human brain development and disease"
+# The KRAB zinc finger protein ZNF91 protects the human genome from the regulatory impact of SVA transposons in human brain development and disease
 author: Raquel Garza
-output: html_document
 date: "2023-10-11"
----

 This repository presents analyses for the manuscript [The KRAB zinc finger protein ZNF91 protects the human genome from the regulatory impact of SVA transposons in human brain development and disease]().

-# File tree
+## File tree
 - `src` - Directory containing all pipelines and scripts.
 - `src/config_files` - Json files required to run Snakefiles.
 - `src/r_scripts` - Directory containing helper functions and R markdowns for downstream analyses and visualization for the figures.
 - `tables/` - Directory containing tables with differential gene expression analysis and TLDR output.

-# Preprocessing pipelines
+## Preprocessing pipelines
 - `src` - Directory containing all pipelines and scripts
 - [**provider.pl**](./src/provider.pl) - Perl script for SNP analysis
 - [**Snakefile_RNAseq**](./src/Snakefile_RNAseq) - Snakemake for preprocessing of bulk RNAseq data.